space-bacon/conwaysgameoflife/README.md

 # conwaysgameoflife

-"TheStableCode" is a Dart code implementation of Conway's Game of Life.
-Let's analyze the code step by step:
+A Dart code implementation of Conway's Game of Life.
+This version only prints every 100 generations in favor of speed.

 1. The code begins with importing the necessary libraries: `dart:io` for input/output operations and `dart:convert` for character encoding and decoding.